dart-lang/language/working/0723-static-extensions/feature-specification.md

 For static members, the genericity of the extension and of the underlying on-declaration are irrelevant.
-Static members do not have access to the type parameters of the extension, and are invoked without type arguments as with a normal static member invocation.
+Static members do not have access to the type parameters of the extension, and are invoked without providing type arguments with the name of the extension or the on-declaration, just as with a normal static member invocation.
+Static members may of course be independently generic, in which case type arguments may be passed in the invocation as with any other generic member.

 Constructors may be declared in generic extensions, and may be declared in extensions (generic or not) for which the on-declaration